Victorian era: Industry

 Known as the 'workshop of the world', Britain was uniquely advanced in technology in the mid-19th century.
 Engineering, having developed into a profession in the 18th century, gained new profile and prestige in this period.
 The Victorian era saw methods of communication and transportation develop significantly.
 In 1837, William Fothergill Cooke and Charles Wheatstone invented the first telegraph system.
 This system, which used electrical currents to transmit coded messages, quickly spread across Britain, appearing in every town and post office.
 A worldwide network developed towards the end of the century.
-In 1876, an American patented the telephone.
+In 1876, the American Alexander Graham Bell patented the telephone.
 A little over a decade later, 26,000 telephones were in service in Britain.
 Multiple switchboards were installed in every major town and city.
 Guglielmo Marconi developed early radio broadcasting at the end of the period.
-The railways were important economically in the Victorian era, allowing goods, raw materials, and people to be moved around, stimulating trade and industry.
+The railways were important economically in the Victorian era, allowing rapid transport of goods, raw materials, and people, stimulating trade and industry.
 They were also a major employer and industry in their own right.